Gethe/wow-ui-source/README.markdown

 #### Mages

 * Glyph of Fireball: No longer increases critical strike chance of Fireball.
 Instead, it now reduces the cast time of Fireball by 0.15 seconds.

+#### Priests

+* Glyph of Scourge Imprisonment: Now reduces the cast time of Shackle Undead by 1 second, up from 0.5 seconds.

+#### Rogues

+* Glyph of Deadly Throw: Now increases the slowing effect on Deadly Throw by 20%, up from 10%.
+* Glyph of Expose Armor: Now increases the duration of Expose Armor by 12 seconds, up from 10 seconds.
+* Glyph of Feint: Now reduces the energy cost of Feint by 20, up from 10.

 Professions
 -----------